 You can even use compost to mulch your crops to insulate the soil and prevent weeds.
 You will often see cutworms and cabbage loopers attacking your broccoli.
 Keep them at bay by hand-picking them or spraying the leaves with compost tea.

 Aphids are also a problem when growing broccoli in containers.
-They can distort the leaves, branch tips, and flowers, resulting to failure of your crops to produce heads.
+They can distort the leaves, branch tips, and flowers, resulting in the failure of your crops to produce heads.
 Once you see them, blast them out with the use of a garden hose.

 You can even do your own homemade garden spray to deter these aphids by steeping garlic in oil.
 Mix the strained oil in water and mild organic insecticidal soap for effective and efficient organic pest control.